Why Compare IN10 Car Insurance?

 IN10 is recorded under Section 143 of the Road Traffic Act 1988.
 It does not matter whether you knew your insurance had lapsed - the law does not distinguish between deliberate evasion and an honest error.
 The penalty is 6 to 8 points, a fixed penalty of up to £300, or an unlimited fine at court.
 Your vehicle may also be seized.

 That sense of injustice is understandable.
 A lapsed direct debit and a deliberate decision not to insure both produce the same IN10 code.
-Specialist brokers know the difference and could present your circumstances to insurers who take a balanced view of why the offence occurred.
+Specialist brokers are familiar with the different circumstances that can lead to an offence and may help present your application to insurers that consider individual situations when assessing risk.

 - Susan Difford